NacomiTagiera/NacomiTagiera/README.md

 ## 👋 Hi, I'm Kuba - future Frontend Developer.

 I study Computer Science at the Białystok University of Technology.
 I had a two-month internship at [NeuroSYS](https://neurosys.com/blog/telemetric-system), during which I got familiar with TypeScript, React.js, Redux, Material UI, Git/GitLab and much more.
-I'm looking for my first job in IT as Junior Frontend Developer.
+I'm looking for my first job in IT as Junior React Developer.

 ### Technologies and tools that I already know: